Haute couture from the salt marshes

 Later that ninth century, Notker Balbulus monk of Saint Gall in present-day Switzerland (also known as 'Notker the Stammerer') wrote that at the Carolingian court pallia Fresonica of -again- various colors were given to the lower orders serving the palace.
 Notker also described how the Franks imitated the Gaul warriors.
 The latter were dressed in new Frisian fashionable short, striped cloaks.
-But when Charlemagne found out that the Frisians sold these fashionable but little cloaks for the same price as the traditional bigger ones, he forbade buying the smaller pallia Fresonica for the same price.
+When Charlemagne found out that the Frisians sold these fashionable albeit little cloaks for the same price as the traditional bigger ones, he forbade buying the smaller pallia Fresonica for the same price.
 The great strategic Charlemagne motivated his decree in a very intellectual manner: